svidmar/CRISearch/README.md

 PowerBI Report which compares publications in an institutions research information management system - in this case Pure - with the institutions publications in OpenAlex.
 Can be used to find missing publications, enrich metadata, find Unpaywall URL’s and more.

-[To import missing publications, this might come in handy]: (https://github.com/svidmar/OpenAlex2RIS)
+To import missing publications, this might come in handy: [](https://github.com/svidmar/OpenAlex2RIS)

 The report consists of three data tables and a function.
 M code available for inspiration.
 Change InstitutionID’s, API keys, e-mail etc. accordingly.